mist64/c64ref/docs/Build.md

 `./generate --wip` builds everything including `colors` and `c64io`.

-`./generate --fast` removes `c64disasm` from the categories as it builds slowly.
+`./generate.py --only 6502 colors c64mem` only builds the selected categories (using the category path names as keys).

 The `6502` and the `color` reference are all Java Script and do not need to be generated while developing, but for release the umbrella `generate.py` adds navigation, matching titles and a link to the github project.